Everyone knows that Chris Childs is a beast on his BMX bike, and that’s why I’m such a huge fan of his.

 The concept is to take a kicker ramp around in the streets to different spots and make a video with clips that utilize the kicker ramp.

 Chris Childs is the subject of this episode and it is not for the faint of heart.
-Chris already goes all out with his riding, so to add a kicker ramp to this is a recipe for a mind-blowing video.
+Chris already goes all out with his riding, so adding a kicker ramp to this is a recipe for a mind-blowing video.

 This one is kicked off with a gap into a giant drainage ditch GONE WRONG and when the video heats up – It.
 Really.
 Heats.
 Up.